josephius/power/README.md

 ## Aggressor Reputation

-If a player defects against a non-aggressor, they get labelled an aggressor for the remainder of the game.
+~If a player defects against a non-aggressor, they get labelled an aggressor for the remainder of the game.~

+Players can form alliances with people they are cooperating with and make enemies with anyone who defects first against themselves or an ally.
+Such enemies are considered aggressors to everyone in the alliance.

 ## Rounds